 Through technical expertise and thought leadership, our people innovate to drive change.
-They develop themselves and others, speak up, value diversity and support others to do the right thing.
+They develop themselves and others, speak up, value diversity and

 Effective

 Our people are decisive, accountable and collaborative when working with others to share information and experiences to improve outcomes.